 Did that headline get your attention?
-Statistically speaking, it should have.
-It’s got a lot of exclamation points, an implied sense of urgency and, to top it all off, some text written in all-caps.
+After all, it’s got an exclamation point, an implied sense of urgency and, to top it all off, some text written in all-caps.
 On the other hand, it does seem a little desperate, as if it’s screaming for your attention like a toddler in the middle of the toy aisle.

-This is one of the greatest challenges of law firm email marketing – toeing the line between attention-grabbing and attention-seeking.
+This is one of the greatest challenges of professional services email marketing – toeing the line between attention-grabbing and attention-seeking.
 The former intrigues and inspires people to click-through to your email marketing message.
 The latter is too transparent in its intent, and nobody wants a bunch of “pity-clicks.”

 Subject Line Statistics